jirivasm/python-gamedev1/README.md

     docker run -p 8080:8080 -p 50000:50000 --restart=on-failure -v jenkins_home:/var/jenkins_home jenkins/jenkins
     this will install docker opening port 8080 and create a volume.
 - we need to add the project to jenkins first stem is to add this project to github
+- I will need to add a github webhook so jenkins runs the program each time I push the code